 The Trust receives a very large volume of requests for funding, and many enquiries regarding the elegibility of applicants as well as requests for guidance.
 Applications that don't adhere to the criteria below will not be considered.

 * The Trust works only with Registered British Charities or British charitable affiliates of foreign charities but not with individuals.

 * The focus is exclusively on children (with a cut-off age of 18) and wherever possible where the direct benefit to children can be easily observed.
 This tends to exclude more general schemes such as core funding, parental or community support, publications, medical research, construction etc.

-* As from January 2017 the Trustees' policy will be to concentrate of fewer but more substantial grants.
+* The Trustees' policy will increasingly be to concentrate on fewer but more substantial grants.
 These could be multi-year projects with the proviso that there is a clear breakdown of how funds will be spent over the period and on the basis that there will be an annual review of progress and decisions made based on the further needs of the institutions concerned.

 * The Trustees are looking for start up projects or identifiable new initiatives within existing projects, rather than contributions to recurring events or continuing programmes, however worthy.
 As an example, one might imagine a situation where a charity identifies a further project with potential and thinks "if only we had the funds to do that."

 * Currently the Trust is particularly looking to support children's projects connected with the Arts, Mental Health,

 also child Refugees in the UK and, as we are Camden based, more inner-London based projects.

 * The Ttrustees will also expect to monitor and, wherever possible, to visit the projects they help to fund.